Hardware-Algorithm Co-Optimization of Early-Exit Neural Networks for Multi-Core Edge Accelerators: Introduction

+The contributions of this work are as follows: \begin{itemize} \item We provide a systematic characterization of the interaction between quantization, exit placement, and multi-core accelerator mapping in EENN, demonstrating that minor architectural variations can produce significant hardware-level performance differences. \item We formulate early-exit network deployment as a constrained multi-objective co-design problem that jointly accounts for accuracy, energy-latency product, exit overhead, and dynamic inference efficiency. \item We develop a hardware-aware optimization framework integrating quantization-aware training with analytical design space exploration to navigate this deployment-aware search space. \item We validate the approach on a quad-core edge TPU model, demonstrating substantial improvements in energy-latency efficiency relative to static baselines. \end{itemize}

-The paper is organized as follows: \Cref{related_work} reviews the literature.
-In \Cref{study}, we analyze the impact of quantization and EENN mounting points on hardware performance in terms of accuracy, energy consumption, and latency, further motivating the need for our proposed hardware-aware NAS for EENN, which is introduced in \Cref{approach}. \Cref{exprms} evaluates our NAS and discusses the experimental results.
-Finally, \Cref{conclusion} presents our conclusions.
+The remainder of the paper is structured as follows. \Cref{related_work} surveys relevant literature.
+In \Cref{study}, we examine the effects of quantization and EENN mounting points on hardware performance.
+Then, our proposed hardware-aware NAS for EENN is presented in \Cref{approach}.
+Experimental evaluation and discussion are provided in \Cref{exprms}.
+Finally, \Cref{conclusion} concludes the paper.